atepoorthuis/02526-idv-2020/src/routes/weeks/week4/week4.md

   svg.appendChild(itemGroup)
 }
 ```
-Doing so line-by-line creates a lot of extra code.
+Doing so line-by-line creates a lot of extra code – that's quite the wall of text!
 This doesn't help the readability of our code at all.
-What's more we can't really tell what each block of code is actually trying to achieve.
-Let's try to address that by *refactoring* our code using a function that will create a text element with the right properties for us.
-Refactoring is just a fancy way of saying restructuring a piece of code (often to increase legibility, or speed, or something else altogether) without altering its ultimate effect.
-That's what we want to do to!
+What's more, we can't really tell what each block of code is actually trying to achieve without walking through it in detail.
+We will address this by *refactoring* our code to create and use a function that will create a text element with all of the right properties in a single go.
+Refactoring is just a fancy way of saying restructuring a piece of code (often to increase legibility, or speed) without altering its ultimate effect.
+And that's exactly what we want to do to!
 We don't want to change the appearance of the graphic - just simplify the code that generates it.

-We will create a new function to do so.
-Please review [EJ Chapter 3](https://eloquentjavascript.net/03_functions.html) for the details on how to specify a function.
-Take the following function as a starting point.
+We will start by creating an entirely new function of our own.
+Please review [EJ Chapter 3](https://eloquentjavascript.net/03_functions.html) for the details on how to declare and execute functions.
+You can take the following function as a starting point.

 ```js
 function createTextElement(argument1, argument2) {